Nevada Bans Pre-Employment Marijuana Testing, Becomes First In The Country To Do So

 — The Washington Times (@WashTimes) June 11, 2019

-Employees who work at jobs that require random, post-accident, routine, or other forms of drug-testing are not covered by the new law.
+Employees who work at jobs that require random, post-accident, routine, or other forms of drug testing are not covered by the new law.

 Nevada, which is one of 11 states to have legal recreational marijuana, is the first state to pass such a law.
 New York City passed a similar law that forbids employers from making applicants pass a pot test as a condition of employment.
 Similarly, Maine (where recreational marijuana is also legal) also forbids employers from “discriminating” against applicants based on marijuana use, but the law’s language doesn’t mention drug testing.

 The past several years have seen multiple states legalizing recreational marijuana, with Colorado being the first.
 Multiple other states allow for medical marijuana.
-Cannabis remains illegal at the federal level, however, although the feds have generally taken a “hands-off” approach to state marijuana laws.
+Cannabis remains illegal at the federal level, although the feds have generally taken a “hands-off” approach to state marijuana laws.

 This has led to legal headaches for users, employers, and legislatures in those states that allow legal pot use in some form or another, when it comes to drug testing.

-By and large, says attorney Sachi Barreiro, writing in Nolo, in all 50 states employers are free to test users for cannabis, and to make employment decisions based on those tests.
-Among the states that have legalized medical-only cannabis use, only handful — including Illinois, Arizona, Massachusetts, and Delaware — have written laws that protect medical users from being fired (or denied a job) for cannabis use.
+By and large, says attorney Sachi Barreiro, writing in Nolo, in all 50 states employers are free to test users for cannabis and to make employment decisions based on those tests.
+Among the states that have legalized medical-only cannabis use, only a handful — including Illinois, Arizona, Massachusetts, and Delaware — have written laws that protect medical users from being fired (or denied a job) for cannabis use.
 Other states where medical marijuana is legal offer no such protections, and if you fail a drug test, even if you have a “card,” you’re out of luck.

 In states where recreational cannabis is legal, however, all bets are off.
 Other than Nevada, no state that allows recreational pot use protects non-medical users from discipline at their jobs for failing a drug test.